FryBanzie109/Chat-Engine-update-demo/README.md

    https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

-   and check the version for make sure they already exist. if can't, try to restart your powershell or restart your vscode and ten check the version
+   and check the version for make sure they already exist. if can't, try to restart your powershell or restart your vscode and then check the version.